Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Starting Experience*: 90

-*Starting Skills*: A cactacae gains one rank in Resililence or Coercion.
+*Starting Skills*: A cactacae gains one rank in Resilience or Coercion.

 *Large*: A cactacae is silhouette 2.